 No matter who you are, where you’re from or how old you are, there’s never a bad time to establish some good skincare habits.
 These are our top tips for looking after the skin you’re in.

 Studies have shown that when it comes to aging and skin health, it’s not as simple as nature or nurture – while having good genes can certainly make a difference, researchers have consistently found that lifestyle and skincare habits matter just as much.
 You can’t control your genes, but you can control your habits – here are some of the best choices you can make for your skin health.

 1. Sun protection – all day, every day, no exceptions!

 The very best thing you can do for your skin is protect it from the sun.
-No matter where you live, how old you are or what kind of skin you have, your skin is at risk of sun damage whenever you’re exposed to sunlight, and that’s bad news – according to Cancer Council, the majority of skin cancers in Australia are caused by exposure to UV radiation.
-That might not be news to you, but did you know that UV rays are the single biggest cause of premature aging?
+No matter where you live, how old you are or what kind of skin you have, your skin is at risk of sun damage whenever you’re exposed to sunlight, and that’s bad news.
+Did you know that UV rays are the single biggest cause of premature aging?
 Using sun protection every day will help prevent wrinkles, enlarged pores, fine lines and uneven skin tone – your skin will thank you for years to come!
 You should be using a minimum of SPF 30 every day (after moisturiser, before makeup).
 If you’re in the market for some sun-protective skincare, we recommend Ultra Violette – all their products are Australian-made and SPF 30 or higher, full of hydrating and skin-friendly ingredients and free of parabens and oxybenzone, which means they’re ocean-friendly, too!

 2. Establish a consistent daily routine